Winifred Hector: Career

+Between 1961 and 1963 Hector was a member of the influential Platt Committee on Nursing Education for the Royal College of Nursing, led by Harry Platt which published as the Platt Report 1964.

 She retired from St. Bartholomew's in 1970.
 For a decade after she retired, she was the lecturer in charge of the 2 year Sister Tutor's Diploma Course at Queen Elizabeth College. until the final cohort completed in 1980.
 In 1970, she was one of the founding members of the board of the Medical Recording Service, a body founded to support quality film and audio productions for medical education.
 In 1976, she was made a Fellow of the Royal College of Nursing.
 In 1978, she was script adviser on a series of ten films for nursing education.

 Winifred Hector died in 2002, after several years of ill health, in London, aged 91 years.